MichaelTaylor3D/chia-changelist-generator/README.md

 }
 ```

-You can effortlessly supersede this default setup through the `configure` method.
+You can override this configuration using the `configure` method.

 ## Features

-1. **Configuration Update**: Enables on-the-fly adjustments of the DataLayer RPC and changeListChunker with fresh configurations.
+1. **Configuration Update**: Allows you to update the DataLayer RPC and `changeListChunker` configurations dynamically.
-2. **Hexadecimal Validation**: Authenticates if a particular string is a valid hexadecimal.
+2. **Hexadecimal Validation**: Checks if a string is a valid hexadecimal.
-3. **Hexadecimal Encoding & Decoding**: Renders methods to encode/decode strings to/from hexadecimal.
+3. **Hexadecimal Encoding & Decoding**: Provides methods to encode/decode strings to/from hexadecimal.
-4. **Change Generation**: Constructs change tasks (like insertions or deletions) based on delivered inputs.
+4. **Change Generation**: Creates change operations (either insert or delete) based on the input.
-5. **Batch Changes with Chunking**: Handles numerous key-value pairs to generate a detailed list of modifications.
-It also offers an option to segment the change list.
+5. **Batch Changes with Chunking**: Processes multiple key-value pairs to generate a comprehensive list of modifications.
+It also offers the option to segment the change list based on size constraints.

 ## Getting Started

-Make sure to have the `chia-changelist-generator` package:
+Ensure you've installed the `chia-changelist-generator` package:

 ```bash
 npm install chia-changelist-generator